 Many people say AI is the future of digital marketing.
 And we know AI can be powerful from a brand perspective.
 But is AI a risk as well?
 And what toll will it take on our livelihoods, mental health, politics and relationships as individuals?

 Is the current state of affairs simply a trailer for more of what’s in store?

-Brian explained how AI, algorithms, and the companies that leverage them, use our own insecurities against us while simultaneously making us feel in control.
-And he transferred the responsibility of how we engage, interact with, and react to that content back on our shoulders as consumers with three simple words: “personal accountability” and digital literacy.
+Brian explained how AI, algorithms, and the companies that leverage them use our insecurities against us while simultaneously making us feel in control.
+He transferred the responsibility of how we engage, interact with, and react to that content back on our shoulders as consumers with three simple words: “personal accountability” and digital literacy.

 “They [social networks] align content and advertising around what the algorithm deems important to us.
 They stoke our cognitive biases, said or unsaid vulnerabilities.
 And they create engagement and activity around those things because they are extremely charged.